Exploring the relationship between extrinsic contingency focus, threat and the desire for social inclusion

 San Antonio, TX

 Williams, Todd, "Exploring the relationship between extrinsic contingency focus, threat and the desire for social inclusion" (2010).
 Faculty Scholarly Dissemination Grants.
-Paper 79.
+79.